Application for Admission | Department of Education

 Selection of Candidates

 Acceptance into the Integrated Elementary Special Education Major is selective.
-Students must meet all the admission requirements to be accepted into the Integrated Elementary Special Education major.
+Each candidate must be a declared IESE major.
+Students must meet all the admission requirements to be considered for admission into the Integrated Elementary Special Education major.
 The number of students admitted to each cohort is limited in order to maintain a high quality program.
 Applicants are selected according to their rank in the application process.

 ALL essential components listed below must be completed correctly and submitted on time in order for the application to be accepted.
 ADMISSION TO THE MAJOR APPLICATIONS ARE DUE THE SIXTH FRIDAY OF EACH SEMESTER, AT 4 P.M., FOR THE FOLLOWING SEMESTER.